 Dosage Form: injection

-Phenylephrine Hydrochloride is an alpha-1 adrenergic receptor agonist indicated for increasing blood pressure in adults with clinically important hypotension resulting primarily from vasodilation, in such settings as septic shock or anesthesia.
+Phenylephrine Hydrochloride Injection, 10 mg/mL is an alpha-1 adrenergic receptor agonist indicated for the treatment of clinically important hypotension resulting primarily from vasodilation in the setting of anesthesia.

 Phenylephrine Hydrochloride Injection Dosage and Administration

 General Dosage and Administration Instructions

 - Bolus : Dilute with normal saline or 5% dextrose in water.

 - Continuous infusion : Dilute with normal saline or 5% dextrose in water.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
 Do not use if the solution is colored or cloudy, or if it contains particulate matter.
 The diluted solution should not be held for more than 4 hours at room temperature or for more than 24 hours under refrigerated conditions.
 Discard any unused portion.

 - Correct acidosis.
 Acidosis may reduce the effectiveness of phenylephrine.

 - The recommended initial dose is 40 to 100 mcg administered by intravenous bolus.
 May administer additional boluses every 1-2 minutes as needed; not to exceed a total dosage of 200 mcg.